 It is very important to keep Criminis stored at a cool temperature- roughly 38-42 degrees, as their healthful compounds degrade quickly at higher temperatures.
 For that reason, it is also beneficial to only cook or sauté for a few minutes before adding to a dish or eating.
 Better yet, wash them, pat them dry with a clean towel, and eat!

-These crimini mushrooms were cultivated by Yamhill County Mushrooms Company on a small farm in the Willamette Valley.
-To grow and produce mushrooms of consistent and desirable quality, they focused heavily on developing the health and integrity of the compost in which their mushrooms grow.
+These Crimini mushrooms were cultivated in Oregon in the upper Hood River Valley.
+To grow and produce mushrooms of consistent and desirable quality, this farm focuses heavily on developing the health and integrity of the compost in which their mushrooms grow.